engineforce/ImmutableAssign/README.md

     freezeOutput?: boolean;        // Deep freeze output
     useConstructor?: boolean;      // Uses the constructor to create new instances

-    // Custom copy function, can be used to handle special types, e.g., Map, Set copyFunc?: <T>(value: T, propName: string): T;
+    // Custom copy function, can be used to handle special types, e.g., Map, Set; refer to example 9 copyFunc?: <T>(value: T, propName: string): T;

     // Disable validation for extra statements in the getProp() function,